kchapelier/SimpleMidiInput.js/README.md

 Options :

- * midiInput : A single instance of MIDIInput or an array of MIDIInput
+ * midiInput : A single instance of MIDIInput, MIDIInputMap, MIDIInputAccess or an array of MIDIInput.

 ### smi.attach(midiInput);